The Wind That Shakes the Barley (film): Themes

-According to director Ken Loach, the film attempts to explore the extent that the Irish revolution was a social revolution as opposed to a nationalist revolution.
-Loach commented on this theme in an interview with Toronto's Eye Weekly (15 March 2007):
+According to Loach, the film attempts to explore the extent that the Irish revolution was a social revolution as opposed to a nationalist revolution.
+Loach commented on this theme in an interview with Eye Weekly (15 March 2007):

 Every time a colony wants independence, the questions on the agenda are: a) how do you get the imperialists out, and b) what kind of society do you build?
 There are usually the bourgeois nationalists who say, 'Let's just change the flag and keep everything as it was.'
 Then there are the revolutionaries who say, 'Let's change the property laws.'
 It's always a critical moment.

 According to Rebecca O'Brien, producer of the film and a longtime Loach collaborator:

 It's about the civil war in microcosm ...
 It's not a story like Michael Collins.
 It's not seeking that sort of biographical accuracy, but rather will express the themes of the period.
 This is the core of the later Troubles, which is why it's so fascinating to make.

 Drawing a contrast between the film and 1996's Michael Collins, Mark Kermode observed that "On one level, The Wind That Shakes the Barley presents the flipside of Neil Jordan's more mainstream Michael Collins, viewing the creation of the Irish Free State through the eyes of an idealist socialist rather than a mystical romanticist."

-In September 2006, History Ireland wrote that Ken Loach was "guided by his view that it was the Democratic Programme of the First Dáil that informed the social thinking of the revolution."
+In September 2006, History Ireland wrote that Loach was "guided by his view that it was the Democratic Programme of the First Dáil that informed the social thinking of the revolution."

-Speaking at an Irish Presidential event on Irish film in 2022, Lelia Doolan described The Wind that Shakes the Barley as "unapologetically socialist," noting that "in one scene at Mass, the priest thunders the bishops’ belief in the virtues of the Treaty and its promise of peace - against the leftwing obduracy of the anti-Treaty attitude – 'I suppose next ye’ll want to nationalise the twelve apostles!'"
+Speaking at an Irish Presidential event on Irish film in 2022, Lelia Doolan described The Wind that Shakes the Barley as "unapologetically socialist," noting that "in one scene at Mass, the priest thunders the bishops’ belief in the virtues of the Treaty and its promise of peace – against the leftwing obduracy of the anti-Treaty attitude – 'I suppose next ye’ll want to nationalise the twelve apostles!'"